Clean Air Interstate Rule

 General Information on CAIR

 On March 10, 2005, the EPA signed CAIR.
 The final rule was subsequently published in the Federal Register on May 12, 2005.
-The rule requires 28 states and the District of Columbia to achieve specified emission reductions for new and existing electric generating units (EGUs).
+The rule required 28 states and the District of Columbia to achieve specified emission reductions for new and existing electric generating units (EGUs).
 States had the option to use one of two methods of compliance: (1) meet the state's emission budget by requiring EGUs to participate in an interstate cap and trade system, administered by the EPA, that caps emissions in two stages; or (2) meet an individual state emission budget through measures of the state's choosing.
 In 2005, the 79th Texas Legislature (Regular Session) passed HB 2481, which required Texas to adopt portions of the rule by reference and stipulated specifications for allowances and set-asides for nitrogen oxide (NOX) emissions.
-Therefore, Texas is participating in the EPA-administered interstate cap and trade program.
+Therefore, Texas was participating in the EPA-administered interstate cap and trade program.

-SO2 budgets are based on Title IV allocations with annual state budgets for 2010 through 2014 (Phase I) based on a 50% reduction for all units in the affected state.
-The Texas budget for Phase I will be 320,946 tons annually.
-In 2015 and beyond, Phase II budgets are based on a 65% reduction of Title IV allowances allocated to units in the affected state for SO2 controls.
+SO2 budgets were based on Title IV allocations with annual state budgets for 2010 through 2014 (Phase I) based on a 50% reduction for all units in the affected state.
+The Texas budget for Phase I was 320,946 tons annually.
+In 2015 and beyond, Phase II budgets were to be based on a 65% reduction of Title IV allowances allocated to units in the affected state for SO2 controls.
 The Texas budget for Phase II would be 224,662 tons annually.
-SO2 allocations are distributed by the EPA through the Acid Rain Program
+SO2 allocations were distributed by the EPA through the Acid Rain Program .
+EGUs that were required to participate in the CAIR program, but were non-Acid Rain units, were required to acquire SO2 allowances.

 The EPA modeled 37 states, including Texas, for their fine particulate matter (PM2.5) contribution using the Community Multiscale Air Quality Model.
 A criterion of 0.2 micrograms per cubic meter (µg/m3) was used for determining whether SO2 and NOx emissions in a state made a significant contribution to PM2.5 nonattainment in another state.
 State-by-state zero-out modeling was then used to quantify the state's contribution for SO2 and NOX.
 The EPA's modeling demonstrated that Texas contributed 0.29 µg/m3 with two downwind linkages - Madison and St. Clair, Illinois.
 For ozone, 31 states in the eastern United States were modeled.
 Since Texas was not included in the modeling exercise, there was no determination that Texas contributed to ozone nonattainment in another state.